patrickfleith/patrickfleith/README.md

 ### Day Job

-- 💼 My job at Solenix is to apply Data Science to improve Space Mission Design and Operations for the European Space Agency.
+- 💼 My job at Solenix is to build AI systems in Space Mission Design and Operations for the European Space Agency.

 ### Others